 On the “no” side:

-- I can supplement my income by working from home as a freelance writer (mainly for CreakyJoints Australia and CreakyJoints) and choosing my own hours.
+- I can supplement my income by working from home as a freelance writer (mainly for GHLF Australia and CreakyJoints Australia) and choosing my own hours.

-- I can usually manage all of my self-care and household activities without aids or assistance.
+- I can manage all of my self-care and most household activities without assistance.

 - I can do a weekly hatha yoga class as long as I modify some of the postures.

-- I can drive a car and get myself around.
+- I can drive a car for up to an hour and get myself around.

-- I can still go out with friends if I pace myself.
+- I can still go out with friends if I pace myself and choose my activities carefully.

 Even though many of these activities can cause me pain and fatigue, I can still do them.
 I have a choice.
 The truth is the severity of my conditions can vary from day to day and sometimes from hour to hour.
 So do I consider myself as disabled?